-19 closed-loop control.
-Interaction may be required with the public network (e.g., for service standard IT devices, such as laptops, tablet PCs, smartphones, etc. In addition, augmented and virtual reality (AR/VR) systems are expected to play an increasingly important role in the future.
+15 controllers in conjunction with actuators, e.g., valves, pumps, heaters, etc. A process-automated and production systems.
+These can be panels mounted to a machine or production line, as well as standard IT devices, such as laptops, tablet PCs, smartphones, etc. In addition, augmented and virtual reality (AR/VR) systems are expected to play an increasingly important role in the future.